softprops/stats/README.md

 }
 ```

 Names often represent an encoding of a metric's hierarchy context.
-For this reason, many of the stats client support name scoping with the `scope` method.
+For this reason, many of the stats client interfaces support name scoping with the `scope` method.

 ```scala
 val scoped = cli.scope(serviceName)